 Signs of Opioid Abuse Amongst Athletes:

 Not every athlete prescribed an opioid medication will become addicted to opioids.
-When an individual follows a medical professional’s advice and consumes the prescribed drugs for temporary relief of pain, there should not be long-term consequences.
+There should not be long-term consequences when an individual follows a medical professional’s advice and consumes the prescribed drugs for temporary pain relief.
+However, signs of an athletic addiction problem are as follows:

 What Can Parents Do to Prevent Misuse?